2024 ASSG AWARDS ENTRY GUIDELINES

 ADDITIONAL INFORMATION

-Children’s & Animated Series
+Children’s & Animation

 Any single episode of a Children’s Series (Live-Action or Animated) or Animated Series (aimed at children or adults) can be submitted for consideration in this category.